Betty Loren-Maltese

-Betty Loren-Maltese is a convicted felon and the former town president of Cicero, Illinois.
+Betty Loren-Maltese is the former town president of Cicero, Illinois.
 She is a member of the Republican Party and received national attention for her role in an insurance scam which robbed the town of $12 million.

 Biography

 Loren-Maltese was born in Baton Rouge, Louisiana, but she was raised in the Chicago area.
 After working as a waitress, realtor, and newspaper publisher, she became active in the politics of Cicero, a suburb adjacent to the west side of Chicago.

 Her husband, Frank Maltese, was the Cicero township assessor and a mid-level mobster; among other duties, he was the driver for Cicero town president Henry Klosak.
 Frank Maltese was also a bookmaker for the mob and died in 1991.
 In 1993, Loren-Maltese became town president following the death of Henry Klosak.

 Loren-Maltese was well liked by many residents for her attempts at community improvement.
 She was particularly well known for her efforts in helping senior citizens with free services.

 In 2002 she was found guilty of helping to steal $12 million of the city's funds in an insurance scam.
 She was sentenced to eight years in a federal prison in California, and designated Prisoner #13706-424.
 She was released on February 26, 2010.